 mitigate the detrimental impact of preventable illnesses through early diagnosis of disease;

 provide referrals to hospital (and assistance in transportation to the hospital) when necessary;

 provide health education for the communities and rural villages.

-Healthcare for communities on the Tonle Sap can be more than 100 kilometers away and travel is possible only by boat.
-The average family income is roughly $2 per day, and the cost for diesel alone is around $40 to $50 to reach the closest healthcare facility.
-For more information on TLC, visit www.lakeclinic.org.
+Health care for communities on the Tonle Sap can be more than 100 kilometers away and travel is possible only by boat.
+The average family income is roughly $2 per day, and the cost for diesel fuel alone is around $40 to $50 to reach the closest healthcare facility.
+For more information about TLC, visit www.lakeclinic.org.